elunna/nerfhack-changelog/README.md

 * From EvilHack
 * Very strong Z that can shoot fireballs

+Basilisk:
+Stronger, tougher, non-flying version of the cockatrice.

 ### New demons lords:
 * Kostchtchie (Splice)
 * Lolth (Evil)